-36 Are there particular legal considerations that shape the formation and activities of real-estate-focused private equity funds?
+36 Are there particular legal considerations that shape the formation and activities of real estate-focused private equity funds?
 Does this vary depending on the target assets or investors?

-The two main legal structures used for private equity funds in Switzerland are the limited partnership (LP) and the investment company with fixed capital (SICAF).
-They are mainly governed by CISA, CISO and the CISO-FINMA.
-The LP and the SICAF constitute the only closed-ended investment schemes provided for in the CISA.
-Both the LP and the SICAF must be authorised by FINMA as institutions.
-Additionally, the partnership agreement of the LP and the articles of association and investment regulations (constituting documents) of the SICAF are subject to FINMA's approval.
+The two main legal structures used for private equity funds in Switzerland are the limited partnership (LP) and the investment company with fixed capital (SICAF), which are mainly governed by CISA, CISO and the CISO-FINMA.
+LPs and SICAFs constitute the only closed-ended investment schemes provided for in the CISA and must be authorised by FINMA as wolfgang.muller@mll-legal.com andrea.sieber@mll-legal.com